City of Thunder Bay Leaking Pipes Class Action

 The Plaintiff’s statement of claim alleges that, among other things, the City owed legal duties to the proposed class members (including individuals, businesses and other organizations supplied with water from the City) to ensure that the water supply did not unnecessarily corrode their pipes and plumbing systems.
 The statement of claim alleges that the City breached those duties through the introduction and use of sodium hydroxide into the water supply.
 The statement of claim further alleges that the City had more reasonable, prudent and appropriate alternatives (other than the introduction of sodium hydroxide) that were readily available to address any concerns that the City had about the potential leaching of lead in plumbing systems in a subset of local properties.
 The Plaintiff’s allegations have yet to be proven in Court.

 The Plaintiff served her motion record in support of certification on February 18, 2022.
 The City of Thunder Bay is served its responding record in August, 2022.
-In March 2023 the hearing of the certification motion, previously scheduled to be heard on March 8, 2023, was adjourned.
-The hearing of the certification motion is now scheduled to proceed on June 7, 2023 at 10:00 am.
+In March 2023 the hearing of the certification motion was adjourned.

 Additional updates will be posted on this site as the case develops.